DJJacobs/caption_converter/README.md

 # caption_converter
-Converts SRT and VTT back and forth
+Converts SRT and VTT and exports as plain TXT